France

 The separation of youth and adult offenders is not always respected.
 It is applied inconsistently with males and rarely ever for females.
 Minors aged 13-16 who are awaiting trial are to be held separately from adults.

-The law provides for single cell accommodation for minors
+The law provides for single cell accommodation for children

 yes